-What you need to know about genital herpes, a common and highly contagious sexually transmitted diseases caused by the herpes simplex virus.
-What is genital herpes and how is it transmitted?
+What you need to know about genital herpes, a common and highly contagious sexually transmitted infection caused by the herpes simplex virus.
 Read on to find out more about one of the most common sexually transmitted infections (STI).

-Genital herpes is one of the most common sexually transmitted infections (STI) affecting both men and women.
-The virus spreads primarily through sexual contact, it does not spread through contact with objects used by an infected person because the virus dies quickly outside of the body.
+Genital herpes is one of the most common sexually transmitted infections (STIs) affecting both men and women.
+The virus spreads primarily through sexual contact.
+It does not spread through contact with objects used by an infected person because the virus dies quickly outside of the body.

 Read on to find out more about genital herpes so you can take the necessary steps to prevent it from spreading to you and your sex partner.